Cold Turkey vs Gradual Reduction

 How It Works

-You systematically reduce your daily cigarette count over a period of days to weeks before your quit date.
+You systematically reduce your daily cigarette count over days or weeks before a firm quit date.
 Common approaches include:

 Why It Works (When It Works)